 As you see, there are different interpretations, depending on who you ask.

 Here in Minnesota, Dorothy Ann’s Chantilly cake (or torte) is the perfect union of soft pillowy cake with rich cream topping.
-If you prefer to buy it, you can order yours HERE
+If you prefer to buy it, you can order from the bakery.

 Raspberry Mousse Filling